-6.2.1 Definition of surface water yield
+6.2.1 Definition of Surface Water Yield

-The evaluation of ecological consequences of changes in water availability under different catchment development / conservation scenarios should be conducted for conditions of relative surface water scarcity, rather than for conditions of relative surface water abundance.
+The evaluation of ecological consequences of changes in water availability under different catchment development / conservation scenarios should be conducted for conditions of relative surface water scarcity, rather than of relative surface water abundance.
 Surface water availability is generally expressed as yield at a selected percentage assurance of annual supply (or annual recurrence interval of failure of supply) at system or sub-system level.
 Typically, in integrated planning of bulk system augmentation schemes to meet future increases in water requirements, a 98% assurance of annual supply (i.e.1:50 year recurrence interval of failure) is used to express water availability.
-However, such a high assurance represents a situation of extreme relative surface water scarcity (i.e. an extreme drought) and would therefore not be appropriate for this study.
+However, such a high assurance of water supply represents a situation of extreme relative surface water scarcity (i.e. a severe drought) for which provision of domestic water supply must still be ensured, but would therefore not be appropriate for this study.
 Instead, values for assurance of annual supply of 90% or 80% (i.e. recurrence intervals of failure of 1:10 and 1:5 years, respectively) are more appropriate because they represent more common climate conditions of relative surface water scarcity, without being unrealistically severe.
-Final decisions in this regard will be made in consultation with the Client.